treeverse/lakeFS-samples/standalone/dagster-integration/README.md

 ## Demo Instructions

-Once you have successfully completed setup then open "Dagster Demo Existing DAG" notebook from JupyterLab UI and follow the instructions.
+Once you have successfully completed setup then open one of the provided notebooks from JupyterLab UI:

+* Dagster Demo Existing DAG
+* Dagster Demo New DAG